Isty001/collection/README.md

 #### Map

-Mapping new values to the list is also done by a callback function
+Mapping new values to the `List` is also done by a callback function

 ```c
 char hello[10] = "Hello";